locustio/locust/docs/writing-a-locustfile.rst

 :py:meth:`delete <locust.clients.HttpSession.delete>`, :py:meth:`head <locust.clients.HttpSession.head>`,
 :py:meth:`patch <locust.clients.HttpSession.patch>` and :py:meth:`options <locust.clients.HttpSession.options>`
 methods.
 The HttpSession instance will preserve cookies between requests so that it can be used to log in to websites and keep a session between requests.
-The client attribute can also be referenced from the User instance's TaskSet instances so that it's easy to retrieve the client and make HTTP requests from within your tasks.

-Here's a simple example that makes a GET request to the */about* path (in this case we assume *self* is an instance of a :py:class:`TaskSet <locust.TaskSet>` or :py:class:`HttpUser <locust.HttpUser>`
+Here's a simple example that makes a GET request to the */about* path (in this case we assume *self* is an instance of a :py:class:`HttpUser <locust.HttpUser>`
 class:

 .. code-block:: python